-Numerous cases have been reported where weasels have killed hens in farms.
-The weasel population in the United States is stable but a combination of increasing farmlands and decreasing prey could cause the population to reduce drastically.
-Areas where weasels live could potentially become places without weasel population.
+Numerous cases have been reported where weasels have killed hens on farms.
+The weasel population in the United States is stable, but increasing farmlands and decreasing prey could cause the population to reduce drastically.
+Areas where weasels live could potentially become places without a weasel population.

 The size of the territory belonging to weasels is usually between 30-80 acres.
-In winter, when food is less available, some weasels will increase their territory size up to 300 acres.
+When food is less available in winter, some weasels will increase their territory size up to 300 acres.

-For an animal so small, weasel hold huge territories, although the density in these locations is quite low.
+For an animal so small, the weasel holds huge territories, although the density in these locations is quite low.

 Where Do Weasels Live In Canada?

-The long-tailed weasel is native to southern areas of British Columbia, the Prairies, Quebec, Ontario and New Brunswick.
-In Canada they can mainly be found in forests and tundra but they can also be found in other locations including marshes, meadows and woodlands.
-All those locations have to have a permanent water source in order to be adequate for weasels.
+The long-tailed weasel is native to southern areas of British Columbia, the Prairies, Quebec, Ontario, and New Brunswick.
+In Canada, they can mainly be found in forests and tundra, but they can also be found in other locations, including marshes, meadows, and woodlands.
+All those locations have to have a permanent water source to be adequate for weasels.